Treatments and Surgical Options for Gallbladder Disease

 - Diabetes: People with diabetes often have high levels of fatty acids called triglycerides.
 These fatty acids may increase the risk of gallstones.

 Gallbladder symptoms are sometimes called “gallbladder attacks” because they can occur without warning.
-Gallbladder attacks often happen at night or after a high-fat meal.
+Gallbladder attacks often happen at night or after a high-fat meal, as fats trigger contraction of the gallbladder.

 Common Symptoms

-- Steady pain in upper right side of your stomach
+- Sharp and cramping pain in the upper right side of your stomach

-- Pain increases quickly and lasts 30 minutes to several hours
+- Pain increases quickly and generally lasts 30 minutes to several hours

-If your symptoms get worse or include a fever, see a doctor immediately.
-An attack often goes away when gallstones move, but your gallbladder can become infected and rupture if the blockage remains.
-That’s why it is important to let your doctor know if you think you had a gallbladder attack.
+If your symptoms fail to resolve or include a fever, see a doctor immediately.
+An attack often goes away as the gallbladder decompresses, but your gallbladder can become infected and rupture if it remains completely blocked.

 Severe Symptoms

-See a doctor immediately if you have any of the following symptoms or if your symptoms get worse:
+See a doctor immediately if you have any of the following symptoms:

 - Pain that lasts more than 4 hours